Foundayo (Orforglipron) — Oral Non-Peptide GLP-1 Profile

 - Dosing: Once-daily oral tablet.
 No food or timing restrictions, unlike Rybelsus.

-- Regulatory: FDA approved as Foundayo for type 2 diabetes.
+- Regulatory: FDA approved as Foundayo on April 1, 2026 for chronic weight management.

 - Positioning: Oral convenience matching injectable-class efficacy — but below tirzepatide and retatrutide on weight-loss ceiling.